Do a quick search on Pinterest and you’ll find a never ending stream of quotes about women supporting women.

 Social media is supposed to be just that, social.
 It’s about making connections around the world.
 Whether you use it as a business or not, don’t use it strictly for self serving purposes.

 Find groups that will empower you to travel, explore and just be YOU.
 Don’t follow someone and try to be their little clone.
 Find yourself and use the others as inspiration and motivation.
+Keep in mind though that social media is not a direct representation of reality and people can post pick and chose what to say and what to share.
+The Insta vs. Reality phenomenon is a real one.

 Check out Chessie King's page.
 She’s a great role model for body confidence.
 And her posts reading things trolls say about her are the perfect reaction to them and make you laugh and realize how absurd they are.